How to improve your flash photography

 Second, I think side lighting the subject works well for people.
 Side light is where the light is 90 degrees from the camera on the left or right side of the subject.

-A little more expensive solution is to use a remote.
-There are two kinds of flash remotes: a generic radio remote and a wireless one designed to work with your flash.
-Both of these will let you place your flash away from the camera, and each has advantages and disadvantages.
+A slightly more expensive solution is to use a remote.
+There are two kinds of flash remotes: a generic radio remote and a wireless one designed to work with your Flash.
+Both of these will let you place your Flash away from the camera, and each has advantages and disadvantages.

 The advantage of the wireless system, like the SU-800 for Nikons, is you can control each flash unit separately through the units.
-Your camera will fire the units, and since it is working in TTL mode will adequately adjust the exposure.
-While both systems will let you use numerous flashes together, the TTL wireless system allows you to ratio the lights from the unit, and therefore you can look at your LCD and make an adjustment and never have to move.
-One more significant advantage of a wireless system like the Nikon is that you can use a shutter speed more critical than the sync speed of, say, 1/250.
+Your camera will fire the units, and since it works in TTL mode, it will adequately adjust the exposure.
+While both systems will let you use numerous flashes together, the TTL wireless system allows you to ratio the lights from the unit, and therefore, you can look at your LCD and make an adjustment and never have to move.
+One more significant advantage of a wireless system like the Nikon is that you can use a shutter speed that is more critical than the sync speed of, say, 1/250.
 Faster Shutter speeds open up many possibilities—especially outside on sunny days.

 Using off-camera flash requires a lot of practice to master the technique.